NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

    function graph

-      The Intel nGraph library uses a function graph to represent an ``op``'s parameters and results.
+      For backend users, the function graph represents an ``op``'s parameters and results; it may contain the functional operations of one or more subgraphs comprising the graph.

+   fusing

+      The combining, merging, collapsing, or refactoring of a graph's functional operations (``ops``) into one or more of nGraph's core ops.

+   node

+      A node is where

    op